burke/zeus/docs/master_slave_handshake.md

 The Slave sends a "Pid & Identifier" message containing the pid and the identifier (blank if initial process)

-#### 3. Action

-The Master now sends, along `remote`, a string containing the code representing the action for this Slave.

-The Slave evaluates this code.

 #### 4. Action Result

+The Slave now executes the code it's intended to run by looking up the action in a collection of predefined actions indexed by identifier.
+In ruby this is implemented as a module that responds to a method named according to each identifier.

 If there were no runtime errors in evaluating the action, the Slave writes "OK" to `local`.